vEnhance/1802/r02.typ

   - Also gives you the *scalar projection*.
     - Requires the extra step of dividing by the length of the vector you're projecting onto.
 - $3 times 3$ determinant (type signature: takes $3 times 3$ matrix as input and outputs a scalar)
-  - Gives you the *volume of a paralellpiped*.
+  - Gives you the *volume of a parallelepiped*.
     (take the determinant $arrow(D A)$, $arrow(D B)$, $arrow(D C)$).
   - In particular, you can check *coplanar* by seeing if the volume is zero.
 - Cross product of $arrow(A B)$ and $arrow(A C)$